777arc/textbook/content/frequency_domain.rst

 Note that the main difference is we replaced the integral with a summation.
 The index :math:`k` goes from 0 to N.

-It's OK if none of these equations mean much to you, we actually don't need to use them directly to do cool stuff with DSP and SDRs.
+It's OK if none of these equations mean much to you.
+We actually don't need to use them directly to do cool stuff with DSP and SDRs!

 *************************
 Time-Frequency Properties
 *************************

-Earlier we looked at a bunch of examples of signals in the time domain, and what they look like in the frequency domain.
-Now, we will go over five important "Fourier properties".
+Earlier we examined examples of how signals appear in the time domain and the frequency domain.
+Now, we will cover five important "Fourier properties".
 These are properties that tell us if we do ____ to our time domain signal, then ____ happens to our frequency domain signal.
-This will give us a lot of important insight into the type of Digital Signal Processing (DSP) we will perform on time domain signals in practice.
+It will give us an important insight into the type of Digital Signal Processing (DSP) we will perform on time domain signals in practice.

 1. Linearity Property:

 .. math::
    a x(t) + b y(t) \leftrightarrow a X(f) + b Y(f)

 This property is probably the easiest to understand.
 If we add two signals in time, then the frequency domain version will also be the two frequency domain signals added together.
 It also tells us that if we multiply either one by a scaling factor, the frequency domain will also scale by the same amount.
-The utility of this property will become more apparent when we start looking at multiple signals being added together.
+The utility of this property will become more apparent when we add together multiple signals.

 2. Frequency Shift Property:

 .. math::
    e^{2 \pi j f_0 t}x(t) \leftrightarrow X(f-f_0)

-The term to the left of x(t) is what we call a "complex sinusoid" or "complex exponential", and for now all we need to know is that it's essentially just a sine wave at frequency :math:`f_0`.
-So what this property is telling us is that if we take a signal :math:`x(t)` and multiply it by a sine wave, then in the frequency domain we get :math:`X(f)` except shifted by a certain frequency, :math:`f_0`.
-This shift in frequency might be easier to visualize:
+The term to the left of x(t) is what we call a "complex sinusoid" or "complex exponential".
+For now, all we need to know is that it's essentially just a sine wave at frequency :math:`f_0`.
+This property tells us that if we take a signal :math:`x(t)` and multiply it by a sine wave, then in the frequency domain we get :math:`X(f)` except shifted by a certain frequency, :math:`f_0`.
+This shift in frequency may be easier to visualize:

 .. image:: ../_static/freq-shift.svg
    :align: center
    :target: ../_static/freq-shift.svg

-This is a very important concept in DSP, because we will want to shift signals up and down in frequency for many reasons, and this property tells us how to do that (multiply by a sine wave).
+Frequency shift is inteogral to DSP because we will want to shift signals up and down in frequency for many reasons.
+This property tells us how to do that (multiply by a sine wave).
 Here's another way to visualize this property:

 .. image:: ../_static/freq-shift-diagram.svg
    :align: center